Presidential Memorandum: Deferred Enforced Departure for Liberians

 SUBJECT: Deferred Enforced Departure for Liberians

-Since 1991, the United States has provided safe haven for Liberians who were forced to flee their country as a result of armed conflict and widespread civil strife, in part through granting Temporary Protected Status (TPS).
-The armed conflict ended in 2003 and conditions improved such that TPS ended effective October 1, 2007.
-President Bush then deferred the enforced departure of the Liberians originally granted TPS.
-I extended that grant of Deferred Enforced Departure (DED) to March 31, 2013.
+Since 1991, the United States has provided safe haven for Liberians who were forced to flee their country as a result of armed conflict and widespread civil strife, in part through the grant of Temporary Protected Status (TPS).
+The armed conflict ended in 2003, and TPS ended effective October 1, 2007.
+President Bush then deferred the enforced departure of those Liberians originally granted TPS.
+I extended that grant of Deferred Enforced Departure (DED) to September 30, 2016.
 I have determined that there are compelling foreign policy reasons to again extend DED to those Liberians presently residing in the United States under the existing grant of DED.

 Pursuant to my constitutional authority to conduct the foreign relations of the United States, I have determined that it is in the foreign policy interest of the United States to defer for 18 months the removal of any Liberian national, or person without nationality who last habitually resided in Liberia, who is present in the United States and who is under a grant of DED as of September 30, 2011.
 The grant of DED only applies to an individual who has continuously resided in the United States since October 1, 2002, except for Liberian nationals, or persons without nationality who last habitually resided in Liberia: